Elevated Hall Responses as Indicators of Edge Reconstruction: Electrical and thermal conductance for edge reconstructed quantum Hall system

 \end{widetext} Here, we have employed the bulk constraint: $(\nu_d-\nu_u)=\nu_B.$ Additionally, we include the expressions for $V_{36}$ and $G_{36}$, which represent the voltage difference and charge conductance measured between the voltage probes $V_3$ and $V_6$, respectively.
 The two-terminal charge conductance, $G$, is equal to $(\nu_{dt}+\nu_{ut})(e^2/h)$.
-From eq.~(\ref{Eq:electrical_conductances}), it follows that, in the absence of upstream modes in the QH system, i.e., when $\nu_u=0$ (and consequently $\nu_{ut}=0$), the Hall conductance $\nu_{B}(e^2/h)$ becomes equal to the longitudinal conductance in the fully transmitting scenario ($\nu_{dt}=\nu_d$). \\ After applying the probe conditions, similar to the charge transport calculation, we compute the net thermal current $J_{Net}$ flowing from left to right, a transverse temperature difference $(T_{H} = T_{3}-T_{4})$ and this leads to the determination of thermal Hall conducatnce ($G^{Q}_{H}=J_{Net}/T_H$) and longitudinal conductance ($G^{Q}_{L}=J_{Net}/\Delta T$).
+From eq.~(\ref{Eq:electrical_conductances}), it follows that, in the absence of upstream modes in the QH system, i.e., when $\nu_u=0$ (and consequently $\nu_{ut}=0$), the Hall conductance $\nu_{B}(e^2/h)$ becomes equal to the longitudinal conductance in the ballistic limit ($\nu_{dt}=\nu_d$).

+After applying the probe conditions, similar to the charge transport calculation, we compute the net thermal current $J_{Net}$ flowing from left to right, a transverse temperature difference $(T_{H} = T_{3}-T_{4})$ and this leads to the determination of thermal Hall conductance ($G^{Q}_{H}=J_{Net}/T_H$) and longitudinal conductance ($G^{Q}_{L}=J_{Net}/\Delta T$).